brown-dash/Dash-Documentation/markdown/getting-started.md

 A link is a bidirectional reference from one document to another.
 The link itself is also a document, so we can add tags and key-value pairs to it.
 The same source selection (aka anchor) can link to multiple destinations, which range from an entire document to a portion of a document (eg. an annotation in a PDF, highlighted phrase in text, etc.)

+### Creating links

 There are two ways to create links: drag and drop or linkboard.

-### Drag and drop

 Drag and drop creates a 1:1 link between documents that both appear on the screen at a given time, whether in the same tab or in two different tiles.